 By following these five simple steps, you can take control of your recovery after a car accident and avoid the pitfalls along the way.
 Below is a detailed description of each step, including a list of commonly asked questions and answers.
 We talk to personal injury patients every single day and the first place to start is to ASK FOR HELP.
 Find the right personal injury doctor today!

 Most people think that their primary care doctor is the same as an accident doctor.
 This is the number one misconception/question we get when dealing with personal injury patients.
 Most primary care Doctors are excellent physicians but there are two main reasons why you should NOT rely on them for car accidents.

-To begin with, most primary care Doctors DO NOT accept third party billing.
+To begin with, most primary care clinics DO NOT accept third party billing.
 You could be spending your own money if you visit your primary care Doctor, instead of the person responsible for the accident.
 I want to repeat this, YOU COULD BE CHARGED OUT OF POCKET FOR A VISIT TO YOUR PRIMARY CARE DOCTOR.

 Primary care Doctors specialize in patients who have internal medical conditions.
-They can generally prescribe medications and refer out to other Doctors but they do not focus on spinal injuries, concussions, broken bones, whiplash, and soft tissue damage.
-Your primary care Doctor will most likely deny the third-party billing.
+They can generally prescribe medications and refer out to other Clinics but they do not focus on spinal injuries, concussions, broken bones, whiplash, and soft tissue damage.
+Your primary care will most likely deny the third-party billing.
 Furthermore, they do not have the ability to refer you our to a doctor that treats Auto Accidents.

 Car accident cause soft tissue injuries